Aryansh-S/USACO/README.md

 Please ensure that you have an in-depth understanding of the concepts involved before using structs!
 Structs are convenient but never a replacement (and more so a supplement) for a strong algorithmic foundation.
 If possible, I encourage you to create your own structs so that you are exposed to the algorithm and its implementation as much as possible (this will also make life easier insofar as debugging is concerned).

-The general idea as far as contests go is to have "templatemedium.cpp" written out in every file in advance for convenience and then reference anything in "template.cpp" as necessary.
+The general idea as far as contests go is to have "cptemplate.cpp" written out in every file in advance for convenience and then reference anything in "algotemplate.cpp" as necessary.

 Of course, the key is to have a good idea of what you can and cannot code in a contest setting.
 You should obviously not create a struct for everything (an extreme example is making a struct for a fundamental process like DFS/BFS: both of them can be simply implemented anyway -- just use a recursion or stack/queue).